 - Secure for customers: Apple Pay tokenizes and encrypts card data, making it hard for fraudsters to access it.
 It also requires fingerprint verification or authentication using the customer’s phone password.
 So even if a thief had a customer’s phone, they still can’t get the Apple Pay account.

 - Secure for businesses: When using Apple Pay for online payments, Apple saves all the card information, so you don’t need to worry about saving customer card info.

 - Health: In light of COVID-19, people are more concerned than ever about reducing how often they touch things that others have handled, whether cash or a card reader.
 NFC payments provide a safe alternative for your customers and employees.

-- Popularity: An estimated 70% of merchants are accepting Apple Pay.
-It is available in 69 countries, and according to Statista, 54% of US and Canadian consumers have used it to buy something in person (63% in the UK).
-The percentage is around 21% for online sales in these countries.
+- Popularity: Apple Pay has around 45.4 million users in the US, making it the top mobile payment option, ahead of Google Pay and Samsung Pay.
+It is available in 69 countries, and according to Statista, more than 55% of US and Canadian consumers have used it to buy something in person (nearly 65% in the UK).
+The percentage is between 20%–30% for online sales in these countries.

-- Reduced abandoned carts: The top two reasons for people not completing online sales are their frustration with the checkout process (18%) and because they didn’t trust a site with their credit card information (17%), per Baymard Research.
+- Reduced abandoned carts: Some of the top reasons for people not completing online sales are because they didn’t trust a site with their credit card information (18%) and their frustration with the checkout process (17%).
 Apple Pay makes it easy and keeps card information to itself.